mattermost/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/mute-unmute/test-1.3.md

 ---
 # (Required) Ensure all values are filled up
-name: "Confirm that selecting "Mattermost" as the primary platform does not auto-mute DMs/GMs and synced channels"
+name: "Confirm that selecting Mattermost as the primary platform does not auto-mute DMs/GMs and synced channels"
 status: Active
 priority: Normal
 folder: Mute unmute